- 1 Consolidate Debt: How Does It Work?

 There are many ways to pay down your debt, and taking out a debt consolidation loan is one option.
 While your credit score may temporarily go down, you can improve it by creating a plan and sticking to it.
 Managing your debt and making on-time payments are crucial to maintaining a good credit score.

-There are a few different ways to do debt consolidation in California, minimizing the damage to your credit score.
+There are a few different ways to consolidate debt while minimizing the damage to your credit score.
 A debt consolidation loan is one option, but you can also create a debt management plan, take advantage of a credit card balance transfer, or overhaul your budget.
 Each method has its own advantages and disadvantages, so be sure to consider all your options before making a decision.